 - Once your identity has been verified, you will be able to see your driving record.
 This includes demerit points or double demerits NSW.

-Alternatively, people can also check their demerit points by calling the RMS on 13 22 13.
+Alternatively, drivers can also check their demerit points by calling the RMS on 13 22 13.
 They can also visit a Service NSW centre in person.
 Any active demerits points people have accumulated will be kept on their record for 3 years and 4 months.

 Our lawyers can provide expert legal advice regarding traffic law matters and advise drivers on best options to take if legal matters arise.